 - Awesomeness by Analysis: Waid's current writing assignments for Marvel both have shades of this: it's kind of built in for Daredevil, but Waid also makes it work for Bruce Banner.

-- Sliding Scale of Idealism Versus Cynicism: His work tends to be idealistic, though he's also done cynical work
+- Sliding Scale of Idealism vs. Cynicism: His work tends to be idealistic, though he's also done cynical work.

 - Snowclone: Waid appears to have a particular dislike for these.
 His pitch for writing Fantastic Four contained a specific promise to never write a story titled "I Sing the Body Elastic" (from "I Sing the Body Electric").